volopasse/Ramblings-of-a-hackintosher/Pre-Install.md

 ## Step 4 - Setting up the config.plist
 For ease of use, we are going to download [Clover Configurator](http://mackie100projects.altervista.org/download-mac.php?version=classic) and configure our config.plist with that.
 You can also use [Clover Configurator Cloud (it's a little outdated but still functional)](http://cloudclovereditor.altervista.org/cce/index.php).

+* Start with a new, empty Clover Configurator file.
 * In Boot: select Verbose (-v) and debug=0x100.
 * In Devices, under USB, select Inject, Add ClockID and FixOwnership.
 * In GUI, under Scan, select Custom, Entries and Tool.